ToshioCP/Gtk4-tutorial/README.md

 The old documents are located at [GTK Reference Manual](https://developer-old.gnome.org/gtk4/stable/) and [GNOME Developer Center](https://developer-old.gnome.org/).

 If you want to know about GObject and the type system, please refer to [GObject tutorial](https://github.com/ToshioCP/Gobject-tutorial).
-GObject is the base of GTK 4, so it is important for developers to understand GObject as well as GTK 4.
+GObject is the base of GTK 4, so it is important for developers to understand it as well as GTK 4.

 #### Contribution

 This tutorial is still under development and unstable.
-Even though the codes of the examples have been tested on GTK 4 (version 4.8.1), bugs may still exist.
+Even though the codes of the examples have been tested on GTK 4 (version 4.10.1), bugs may still exist.
 If you find any bugs, errors or mistakes in the tutorial and C examples, please let me know.
 You can post it to [GitHub issues](https://github.com/ToshioCP/Gtk4-tutorial/issues).
 You can also post updated files to [pull request](https://github.com/ToshioCP/Gtk4-tutorial/pulls).